liisten/ECM_parameterization/README.md

-This repository is used to parameterize a second-order equivalent circuit model.
+This repository is used to parameterize a second-order equivalent circuit model on a dynamic discharge profile.

+The operational data of the dynamic discharge profile is contained in `data.mat`

 `idtfRCParam_IGWO.m`: the main script using improved gray wolf optimizer (IGWO) to find optimal ECM parameters.